cloudify-cosmo/docs.getcloudify.org/content/working_with/official_plugins/Orchestration/terraform.md

 **Operations**

   * `terraform.reload`: Reloads the Terraform template given the following inputs:
-    * `source`: URL or path to a ZIP/tar.gz file or a Git repository to obtain new module source from.
+    * `source`: URL or path to a ZIP/tar.gz file, or a Git repository to obtain new module source from.
 If omitted, then the module is reloaded from its last location.
     * `source_path`: The path within the source property, where the terraform files may be found.
     * `destroy_previous`: Boolean.
 If set to True, it will trigger destroy for the previously created resources, if False it will keep them and maintain the state file; Terraform will calculate the changes needed to be applied to those already-created resources.
   * `terraform.refresh`: Refresh Terraform state file, if any changes were done outside of Terraform so it will update the runtime properties to match the real properties for the created resources under `state` runtime property.